-Advocate for greater access to early learning for children in poverty
+Advocate for greater access to early learning for children in poverty:

-- \$1 million will sponsor our annual Advocacy Summit in Washington, D.C. for two years, including the year-long regional and local trainings for our lead advocates.
-Alternatively, an investment of this size could fund the expansion of our Early Childhood Education campaign to a new target state, including supporting the paid, earned and social media activities we undertake to introduce the issue of early childhood education to key policy influencers and target demographic groups. - \$100,000 will enable us to provide scholarships for 50 youth or adult advocates to attend our annual Advocacy Summit and meet with members of Congress who can influence federal spending on early childhood education. - \$10,000 will allow us to sponsor a training academy in one of our target states, at which our top advocates can acquire advanced leadership and mobilization skills.
+- \$1 million will sponsor our annual Advocacy Summit in Washington, D.C. for two years, including year-long regional and local trainings for our lead advocates.
+Alternatively, an investment of this size could fund the expansion of our Early Childhood Education campaign to a new target state.
+Funding would support paid, earned and social media activities to introduce the issue of early childhood education to key policy influencers and target demographic groups. - \$250,000 will sponsor our nationwide supporter identification and engagement program. - \$10,000 will sponsor an advocacy and leadership development training for a parent or family advocate of a child who benefits from high-quality child care, preschool or home visiting programs.